HEART SURFACES AND BORDERS

 • To the left

-• Located in fifth intercostal space at midclavicular line
+• Located in your fifth intercostal space at midclavicular line

 • Important landmark for cardiac auscultation